-DNV RP-A203 Qualification Procedures for New Technology can be used to fulfil the requirements regarding methods for the qualification of new technology.
+DNV-RP-A203 and OEUK Use of Barrier Materials in Well Decommissioning Guidelines Issue 3 can be used to fulfil the requirements regarding methods for the qualification of new technology.

-Installations, systems and equipment
+Re Section 10 Installations, systems and equipment

-Regulations laid down by the Ministry of Labour and Social Affairs 6 December 2011, pursuant to the Working Environment Act, and entering into force 1 January 2013, including Regulations relating to conduct of work, use of work equipment and appurtenant technical requirements (Conduct of Work Regulations), contain further provisions on certain types of work equipment which is also used in the petroleum activities.
+Regulations laid down by the Ministry of Labour and Social Inclusion 6 December 2011, pursuant to the Working Environment Act, and entering into force 1 January 2013, including Regulations relating to conduct of work, use of work equipment and appurtenant technical requirements (Conduct of Work Regulations), contain further provisions on certain types of work equipment which is also used in the petroleum activities.
 Clarification of the scope is directly evident from the individual regulations.
 In addition, reference is made to the lawmirror (in Norwegian only) of the Norwegian Labour Inspection Authority, in which the requirement of the regulations that are being repealed upon entering into force of the new regulations in pursuance of the Working Environment Act, are included.